mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 In addition, I found it useful to reset the start learning rate of the optimizer when finetuning the model (see next section).

 Also, when introducing new data to help the car in tricky situations (e.g., give new training data based on a tricky bend), I found it a must to train the network with all data.
 The model seems to learn a new function when only giving it this "exception handling training data".
+This new function does not generalize to the old training data and you would suddenly see the car not being able to handle simple road sections anymore.

 I used scikits's built-in function to split my data between train and validation sets.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.